Derwinjay/Projects/README.md

 # Projects
-The goal of these files were to learn about clases and implementing them in a practical way.
+The goal of these projects was to learn how to implement the things i learned about python in a practical way..